-\pkg{ExaGeoStat} internally relies on two state-of-the-art parallel linear algebra libraries to provide the basic linear algebra operations for the MLE operation.
-Exact and DST approximation computations relay on the \pkg{Chameleon} library, a high-performance numerical library, that provides high-performance solvers \citep{chameleonlib}.
-The TLR approximation computation relies on the \pkg{HiCMA} library, a hierarchical linear algebra library on manycore architectures, that provides parallel approximation solvers \citep{hicmalib}.
-The \pkg{HiCMA} is associated with the \pkg{STARS-H} library, a high-performance $\mathcal{H}$-matrix generator library on large-scale systems, which provides test cases for the \pkg{HiCMA} library \citep{stashlib}.
-Both \pkg{Chameleon} and \pkg{HiCMA} libraries provide linear algebra operations through a set of sequential task-based algorithms.
+To provide the different computational variants shown above, \ExaGeoStat internally relies on three parallel linear algebra libraries to construct the basic linear algebra operations for the MLE computation.
+Exact, DST, and mixed-precision approximation computations rely on the \chameleon library, a high-performance numerical library that provides high-performance dense linear solvers \citep{chameleonlib} or the \dplasma library, dense linear algebra algorithms on massively parallel architectures~\citep{bosilca2011flexible}.
+The TLR approximation computation depends on the \hicma library, a hierarchical linear algebra library on manycore architectures, that provides parallel approximation solvers \citep{hicmalib}.
+The \hicma is associated with the \starsh library, a high-performance $\mathcal{H}$-matrix generator library on large-scale systems, which provides test cases for the \hicma library \citep{stashlib}.
+Both \chameleon and \hicma libraries provide linear algebra operations through a set of sequential task-based algorithms.

-To demonstrate the hardware portability of \pkg{ExaGeoStat}, it features a backend with the \pkg{StarPU} dynamic runtime system, which is preferred for its wide hardware architecture support (Intel manycore, NVIDIA GPU, and distributed-memory systems) \citep{augonnet2011starpu}. \pkg{StarPU} proposes a kind of abstraction to improve both the productivity and creativity of the user.
-Since \pkg{Chameleon} and \pkg{HiCMA} provide sequential task-based through a sequential task flow (STF) programming model, \pkg{StarPU} is able to execute the set of given sequential tasks in parallel with given hints of the data dependencies (e.g., read, write, and read-write).
-The main advantage of using a runtime system that relies on task-based implementations such as \pkg{StarPU} is to become oblivious of the targeted hardware architecture.
-Multiple implementations of the same \pkg{StarPU} tasks are generated for: CPU, CUDA, OpenCL, OpenMP, MPI, to name a few.
-To achieve the highest performance, \pkg{StarPU} decides at runtime which implementation will achieve the highest performance.
-For the first execution, \pkg{StarPU} generates a set of cost models that determine the best hardware for optimal performance during the given tasks.
+For hardware portability, \ExaGeoStat features the \starpu \citep{augonnet2011starpu} and \parsec \citep{bosilca2013parsec} dynamic runtime systems as backends.
+The runtime system proposes a kind of abstraction to improve the user's productivity and creativity.
+For example, \chameleon and \hicma provide sequential task-based linear algebra operations through a sequential task flow (STF) programming model. \starpu is able to execute the set of given sequential tasks in parallel with given hints of the data dependencies (e.g., read, write, and read-write).
+The main advantage of using runtime systems that rely on task-based implementations is becoming oblivious to the targeted hardware architecture.
+Multiple implementations of the same tasks are generated for: CPU, CUDA, OpenCL, OpenMP, and MPI, to name a few.
+To achieve the highest performance, the runtime system decides which implementation will achieve the highest performance at runtime.
+For the first execution, the runtime system generates a set of cost models that determine the best hardware for optimal performance during the given tasks.
 This set of cost models may be saved for future executions.